Shiratori-tski/ppChecker/README.md

 # ppChecker
-compares pp from ppv2 system with StaR's rebalanced pp
+compares pp from ppv2 system with StanR's rebalanced pp